itinero/docs/docs/itinero/development/index.md

 - Consider implementing support for time-dependent restrictions: https://www.openstreetmap.org/relation/87146
 - Fix the public API on the weight matrix algorithms, it's a mess and unclear what is meant with the supplied methods.
    - Talking about `CorrectedIndexOf` and `OriginalIndexOf` specifically.
+- Implement a way for profiles to define a different factor/speed for each direction per edge.
+  Sometimes factors differ depending on direction.
+Think about elevation but also https://github.com/oSoc18/bike4brussels-backend/issues/7
+- Implement a way for profiles to use information on vertices for routing.
+   - This is related to turning costs: https://github.com/oSoc18/bike4brussels-backend/issues/5
+   - This is also related to avoiding traffic lights for example: https://github.com/oSoc18/bike4brussels-backend/issues/6

 ## General ideas